 Everyone has experienced the last minute rush out the door to work, to pick up the kids or to get to an appointment.
 You get down the street and wonder if you shut the coffee pot off.

-A smart home can be programmed to obey a group of commands, such as all the steps you would normally take to leave the house safe and locked up tight.
+A smart home or condo can be programmed to obey a group of commands, such as all the steps you would normally take to leave the house safe and locked up tight.
 A person leaving the house, or already away from home, can simply connect to their home using their smart phone and issue a command, such as “Leaving home.”
 The smart home then shuts off appliances, turns off the lights, lowers the shades, locks all the doors, lowers the temperature, shuts off the coffee maker and whatever other commands have been programmed into the system.

 2. Working Moms and Dads Can Know When Their Children Have Come Home Safe from School